 - As the lead agent in standard triple therapy for all patients.

 - Adoport 0.05mg/kg twice daily (i.e. 0.1mg/kg/day in 2 divided doses) (normally between 2 mg and 5 mg bd).

-- Tacrolimus is available as 0.5 mg (cream), 1 mg (white) and 5 mg (greyish red) capsules.
-The brand is Prograf although Adoport is being increasingly used by some centres.
-Note that Prograf and Adoport are clinically equivalent although they cannot be used interchangeably in the same patient.
+- Adoport is available as 0.5 mg, 0.75mg, 1mg, 2mg and 5 mg capsules.
+Prograf is available as 0.5 mg (cream), 1 mg (white) and 5 mg (greyish red) capsules.
+Note that Prograf and Adoport are clinically equivalent although they should not be used interchangeably in the same patient.

 - In addition, the once a day preparation Advagraf is also available.

 - Adoport is used in the initial post-operative period.
 Occasional patients may still be taking Prograf, if they did not switch to Adoport, when that was introduced in the unit.

 - Patients can be switched to Advagraf once stable levels have been achieved if this is felt to be clinically beneficial.